Arctic circles, domino tilings and square Young tableaux: Back to domino tilings

 It is known that any domino tiling $T$ of $\aztec_n$ determines a unique normalized height function $\eta_T$ by the requirement that for any directed edge $u\to v$ we have

-Conversely, any normalized height function $\eta$ is of the form $\eta_T$ for some domino tiling.
-See Figure~\ref{fig-dominoheight}(b).
+Conversely, any normalized height function $\eta$ is of the form $\eta _T$ for some domino tiling.
+See Figure \ref{fig-dominoheight}(b).

-Another important fact concerns the beautiful connection, discovered by Elkies, Kuperberg, Larsen and Propp \cite{elkiesetal}, between height functions of domino tilings of $\aztec_n$ and height matrices of ASM's: each normalized height function $\eta$ on $V(\aztec_n)$ is essentially comprised of the superposition of two (symmetrized) height matrices $\symheight(A), \symheight(B)$ where $A$ is an ASM of order $n$ and $B$ is an ASM of order $n+1$.
-More precisely, $\symheight(A)$ and $\symheight(B)$ can be recovered from $\eta$ by
+Another important fact concerns the beautiful connection, discovered by Elkies et al. \cite{elkiesetal}, between height functions of domino tilings of $\aztec_n$ and height matrices of ASMs: each normalized height function $\eta$ on $V(\aztec_n)$ is essentially comprised of the superposition of two (symmetrized) height matrices $\symheight(A), \symheight(B)$ where $A$ is an ASM of order $n$ and $B$ is an ASM of order $n+1$.
+More precisely, $\symheight(A)$ and $\symheight(B)$ can be recovered from~$\eta$ by

 (note the slight difference from the formulas in \cite{elkiesetal} due to a difference in the center of the coordinate system used).
-This correspondence defines a one-to-one mapping from the set of domino tilings of $\aztec_n$ to the set of pairs $(A,B)$ where $A\in \asm_n$ and $B\in \asm_{n+1}$.
-The pairs $(A,B)$ which are obtained via this mapping are exactly the so-called \bb{compatible} pairs defined by Robbins and Rumsey \cite{robbinsrumsey}: $A$ and $B$ are called compatible if the (non-symmetrized) height matrices $H(A), H(B)$ satisfy the conditions
+This correspondence defines a one-to-one mapping from the set of domino tilings of $\aztec_n$ to the set of pairs $(A,B)$ where $A\in\asm_n$ and $B\in\asm_{n+1}$.
+The pairs $(A,B)$ which are obtained via this mapping are exactly the so-called \textit{compatible} pairs defined by Robbins and Rumsey \cite{robbinsrumsey}: $A$ and $B$ are called compatible if the (nonsymmetrized) height matrices $H(A), H(B)$ satisfy the conditions

-It was also shown in \cite{robbinsrumsey} that for a given ASM $A \in \asm_n$, the number of $B \in \asm_{n+1}$ that are compatible with $A$ is equal to $2^{N_+(A)}$.
-Combined with the formula for the number of domino tilings of $\aztec_n$, this implies that if $T$ is a uniformly random domino tiling of $\aztec_n$, and $(A,B)$ is the associated pair of compatible ASM's, then the random ASM $A$ is distributed according to the domino measure $\pdomino$ (of course, this provides the explanation for our choice of name for this measure).
+It was also shown in \cite{robbinsrumsey} that for a given ASM $A \in \asm_n$, the number of $B \in\asm_{n+1}$ that are compatible with $A$ is equal to $2^{N_+(A)}$.
+Combined with the formula for the number of domino tilings of $\aztec_n$, this implies that if $T$ is a uniformly random domino tiling of $\aztec_n$, and $(A,B)$ is the associated pair of compatible ASMs, then the random ASM $A$ is distributed according to the domino measure $\pdomino$ (of course, this provides the explanation for our choice of name for this measure).

-We now combine Theorem~\ref{thm-limitshape-asm-sym} with the above discussion to easily obtain the following result, originally proved in \cite{cohnelkiespropp}.